AndrewEllis93/Print-Tuning-Guide/README.md

 title: README
 nav_exclude: true
 ---
-# This guide has moved!
-Please visit [the new site](https://ellis3dp.com/Print-Tuning-Guide/).
+# This page has moved!
+Please visit [the new location](https://ellis3dp.com/Print-Tuning-Guide/).